peterdalle/markivet/README.md

 ## Support

-File a new issue if you find an error with the software.
+[Create a new issue](https://github.com/peterdalle/markivet/issues) if you find an error with the software or have a feature request.